 Other people that are at higher risk of symptoms related to black mold exposure are infants, children, people with asthma or allergies, and older adults.

-How Do I Stop Mold From Growing On The Inside Of The House Windows?
+How Do You Stop Mold From Growing On The Inside Of The House Windows?

 The following steps will help you to stop mold from growing on the inside of the house windows: